OpenSourceBrain/OSB_Documentation/contents/Help/Background_Information/02_Introduction_to_Computational_Neuroscience.md

 2. Computational modelling
    2.1 [Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems][b_2.1]
    2.2 [Introduction To The Theory Of Neural Computation][b_2.2]
+   2.3 [Vision: A Computational Investigation into the Human Representation and Processing of Visual Information][b_2.3]
+   2.4 [The handbook of brain theory and neural networks][b_2.3]

 3. Programming
    3.1 [Matlab for Neuroscientists][b_3.1]
    3.2 [SciPy and NumPy][b_3.2]